11swathi/speech-disorder-recognition-using-ML-Techniques/README.md

-# Mobile-app-for-speech-disorder-recognition-using-ML-Techniques
+# Speech-disorder-recognition-using-ML-Techniques

 ### Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.

 ### Project Structure
-This project has four major parts :
+This project has :
 1. model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file.
 2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
-3. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
-4. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.

 ### Running the project
 1. Ensure that you are in the project home directory.
 Create the machine learning model by running below command -